Marcela Lorca begins role as artistic director with new season

 The season continues in February 2019 with Stephen Sondheim and James Lapine’s Into the Woods.
 “This delightful musical invites us to confront our deep desires, conquer our fears, and ride alongside familiar fairy tale characters with one of the best and funniest scores ever written,” said Lorca, who will direct the show.
 The cast includes Christina Baldwin, Rajane Brown, Aimee Bryant, Tyson Forbes, Jim Litchscheidl, Ben Lohrberg, Eric Sharp and Austene Van.
 Public performances are February 21–March 24.

 TTT closes the season with Karen Zacarias’ romantic and humorous The Sins of Sor Juana, the true story of the famous writer Juana Inéz de la Cruz, a woman of great resilience who was determined to break the conventions of 17th century Mexico.
-Lorca will direct a cast featuring Sun Mee Chomet, George Keller, Jason Rojas, Thallis Santesteban, and others to be named.
+Lorca directs a cast featuring Sun Mee Chomet, George Keller, Jason Rojas, Thallis Santesteban, and others to be named.
 Public performances are May 17–June 9.